This page will be revised and extended.

 Nietzsche's works give an inexhaustible supply of instances of false and debatable {ordering}.

-{ordering} and sphere of application
+{ordering} and application-sphere

 {ordering}, like other themes, has spheres of application.
 For example, {ordering} is within the sphere of application of {modification}, that is, {modification} can be applied to {ordering}. {modification} has {/reversal} and orderings may be reversible or non-reversible. {modification} too may be reversible or non-reversible.
 The position of time-points along a time-continuum is, so far as we know, irreversible, for example.